BIOS3010/Module-10-HTS/02-QA_fastq_data.md

 ```
 <br>

 Now we will run the program [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) (remember to run module load first) which is a quick and easy way to get basic statistics and lots of useful information about our sequence data.
-Run the command `fastqc TX-UTA-000336_L001_R*.fastq` (you know what the wildcard (`*`) does right?)
-(NB: First run `module load FastQC/0.11.9-Java-11`)
+Run the command `fastqc SRR14253446_*.fastq` (you know what the wildcard (`*`) does right?)
+(NB: Remember to activate the Module10 conda environment first: `conda activate Module10`)

 You should see an output like this:
 ```
+(Module10) [jonbra@bioint02 Module10]$ fastqc SRR14253446_*
+application/gzip
+application/gzip
-Started analysis of TX-UTA-000336_L001_R1.fastq
+Started analysis of SRR14253446_1.fastq.gz
-Approx 5% complete for TX-UTA-000336_L001_R1.fastq
+Approx 5% complete for SRR14253446_1.fastq.gz
-Approx 10% complete for TX-UTA-000336_L001_R1.fastq
+Approx 10% complete for SRR14253446_1.fastq.gz
-Approx 15% complete for TX-UTA-000336_L001_R1.fastq
+Approx 15% complete for SRR14253446_1.fastq.gz
-Approx 20% complete for TX-UTA-000336_L001_R1.fastq
+Approx 20% complete for SRR14253446_1.fastq.gz
 ...
 ```